PPA-4

 Rather, use the following template:

 Though both of them end up doing the same thing, the second template is more readable and Pythonic.
 That said, there would be problems (check next one) where you would require both the string and its index in the list.
 What can be done in such situations?
-Python provides a facility called enumerate
+Python provides a facility called enumerate for this.

 enumerate